petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 2.0 =
 * RFC: Optionally check the visitor at Project Honey Pot.
 * RFC: Optionally receive error emails for failed calls to Stop Forum Spam.
+Error mails were always received.
 * The plugin has a separate menu page.
 * Added very simple statistics.
 * Bugfix: Check Trackbacks/Pingbacks for spammers as well.